Saimon8420/contactBook_Backend_with-Node_Mongodb/README.md

 ### Features:
 * Tokenized authentication system.
 So, after login user doesn't need to login again.
 It will valid until expired token or user logout from system by his/her own action.
 * Highly protected password system.
 So, doesn't any worries for leaking password.
-* Each user will get has his/her own saved contact.
+* Each user will get his/her own saved contact.
 No ways to get others contact.

 #### Technologies & Packages:
 This system build with nodejs and used mongoDB as database.